Browse/Search SOURCE Resources

 NSP strives to increase the presence, performance and retention of students from groups who are underrepresented in STEM concentrations.
 NSP runs a variety of programs including Catalyst, a science pre-orientation program; PAL, a mentoring program for science students; and NSP Open Study, semi-structured group study time.

-A free, four week summer camp for rising tenth grade girls who are interested in engineering.
+A free, four week summer camp for rising 10th and 11th grade womxn who are interested in engineering, coordinated by undergraduate students.

 The Community Health Clerkship is an applied learning experience (required course clerkship for 4th year medical students) designed to develop in Brown University medical students the knowledge, skills and perspectives of community health necessary to become a complete, competent physician.
 The clerkship fosters an informed sense of social responsibility and develop the skills needed to become strong patient advocates and community leaders.
 For the past few years, The MET School in Providence has served as a field experience placement.
 Past project topics include sexual harassment in schools, HIV/AIDS prevention, and school-based preventative health.